+- The opioid epidemic.
 In 2016, The Guardian mentioned that authorities in Maryland were already finding counterfeit pills of a variety of medications that were contaminated with fentanyl.
 This is linked to the opioid epidemic, but counterfeit versions of many substances that cause dependency are often laced with fentanyl.
-This includes fake Xanax pills
+This includes fake Xanax pills.

 Determining the presence of fentanyl through sight alone is not easy.
 Thankfully, science can help people test their drugs in more reliable ways.
 Some methods include:

+- Testing at safe injection sites.
 Cities that already offer safe injection sites can consider testing drugs for traces of fentanyl.
 In November 2018, the city of Denver approved a local ordinance that would create a safe injection site in the city, according to 9 News.
-The new site would also test drugs for fentanyl, following in the example of a safe injection site currently open in Vancouver, British Columbia, Canada.
+The new site would also test drugs for fentanyl, following the example of a safe injection site currently open in Vancouver, British Columbia, Canada.

 Prevention is the key to ensuring one does not overdose on fentanyl or experience adverse side effects.
 Though fentanyl is sometimes used as a prescription drug, most people who experiment with other drugs may end up taking it by accident.